michieltjampens/dcafs/docs/Basics.md

   </paths>
 ```
 For now the path is empty, but 'steps' will be added (as childnodes in the xml).
-These are the 'steps' the data takes while being travelling along the path.
+These are the 'steps' the data takes while travelling along the path.

 A path doesn't need a delimiter, but the steps might.
 That's why a default delimiter can be set
 that will be used by a step (if none is specified by the step).